pwscup/pwssite/2022/markdown/index_e.md

 - IoT and privacy
 - Web privacy

 To submit your paper to PWS2022, submit the paper to CSS2022.
-Please check [paper writing guidelines](https://www.iwsec.org/css/2022/writing.html) and [Paper submission guidelines](https://www.iwsec.org/css/2022/submission.html) prior to the submission.
+Please check [paper writing guidelines](https://www.iwsec.org/css/2022/writing.html) and [paper submission guidelines](https://www.iwsec.org/css/2022/submission.html) prior to the submission.

 The CSS2022 Program Committee will decide a session your paper is to be presented on the basis of the paper's summary and keywords.
 If you wish to present your paper in PWS2022 session, please select "PWSトラック" when you submit your paper.